 Here’s an example of what your Statement of Activities might look like:

-A nonprofit accounting statement of activities template.
+A nonprofit accounting statement of activities example.

 Statement of Functional Expenses